SAP-archive/cloud-concur-expenses-analyzer-ext/README.md

 #### Deploy the Application from Eclipse

-To deploy the application from Eclipse IDE, follow this [procedure](https://help.hana.ondemand.com/help/frameset.htm?60ab35d9edde43a1b38cf48174a3dca2.html).
-Use Java Web Tomcat 7 as a runtime option.
+To deploy the application from Eclipse IDE, follow these steps:

+1. In the _Servers_ view right-click on the white field and choose _New_ > _Server_.
+2. Select _SAP HANA Cloud Platform_ and choose _Next_.
+3. Select _Java Web Tomcat 7_ as a runtime option.
+4. Add the `hotels.provider` application to the _Configured_ field and choose _Finish_.

 <a name="configure"/>
 ## Bind the Application Data Source with the MDC Database and Create a Destination